Mystes/common-testutil/README.md

  * Validating XML against XSD

 XPATH
- * Getting a single/multiple strings that matches given XPATH expression and input XML
+ * Getting a single/multiple string values that matches given XPATH expression and input XML
  * Getting a list of nodes that matches given XPATH expression and input XML

 Other